 Significant judgment is required in evaluating the Company's uncertain tax positions and determining its provision for income taxes.
 The Company establishes liabilities for tax-related uncertainties based on estimates of whether, and the extent to which, additional taxes will be due.
 These liabilities are established when the Company believes that certain positions might be challenged despite its belief that its tax return positions are in accordance with applicable tax laws.
 The Company adjusts these liabilities when new information becomes available, such as the closing of a tax audit, new tax legislation, developments in case law or interactions with the tax authorities.
 To the extent that the final tax outcome of these matters is different than the amounts recorded, such differences will affect the provision for income taxes in the period in which such determination is made.
 The provision for income taxes includes the effect of changes to liabilities for tax-related uncertainties that are considered appropriate, as well as the related net interest and penalties.
 During the period from January 1, 2017 to June 15, 2017, the Company recognized a reduction in the deferred tax asset valuation allowance of \$14 million, which was recorded in the consolidated statement of operations.
 Income taxes paid, net of refunds received, were \$9 million for the period from January 1, 2017 to June 15, 2017.
-Interest paid was not material for the period from January 1, 2017 to June 15, 2017.
 See Note 10 - "Income Taxes" for additional information.